michaelsergio/nasm-instruction-set/interrupts.md

 * AH = BIOS scan code.
 * AL = ASCII character.

-(if a keystroke is present, it is removed from the keyboard buffer).
+(If a keystroke is present, it is removed from the keyboard buffer).

 ### INT 16h / AH = 01h
 Check for keystroke in the keyboard buffer.